Sydney On a Budget

 Areas of interest in the outlying suburbs of Sydney include the world famous Bondi Beach, Sydney Olympic Park, Taronga Zoo, Palm Beach, as well as many residential and commercial areas.

 ActivitiesAs a large, metropolitan city on the ocean, there is no shortage of activities that you can enjoy while you're in town.
+Sydney is a great place to start with your Australia Bucket List, after all.
 Swimming at one of the beaches is a must.
 The most popular beaches include Bondi, Manly, Coogee, Cronulla, and Wattamolla.
 There are also many great kayaking spots nearby.
 Surfing, fishing, and water sports are all plentiful as well.

 If you're interested in a more cultural activity then check out a show at one of the city's three theaters.
 The Capitol Theatre in Haymarket, the Theatre Royal in the Central Business District, and the Lyric Theatre in Star City are all recommended.
 Opera Australia performs at the Opera House as well.